AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How do you steal a coat?
+How much does a hipster weigh?

-You jacket.
+An instagram.
 <!-- JOKE-END -->